Joao Felix tests positive for coronavirus

-Joao Felix has tested positive for COVID-19, adding to Diego Simeone's problems ahead of Atletico Madrid's meeting with Celta Vigo.

-Portugal international Joao Felix is self-isolating at home, as team-mates Mario Hermoso and Yannick Carrasco have been doing since Friday.
+Portugal international Joao Felix is self-isolating at home, as team-mates Mario Hermoso and Yannick Carrasco have been doing since Saturday (AEDT).

-A brief Atletico statement read: "Joao Felix has tested positive for COVID-19.
-The striker is isolating at home, in compliance with the health authorities' guidelines and LaLiga protocols."
+"Joao Felix has tested positive for COVID-19.
+The striker is isolating at home, in compliance with the health authorities' guidelines and LaLiga protocols," an Atleti statement read.

-Simeone's men have a 10-point advantage at the top of LaLiga and welcome Celta to the Wanda Metropolitano on Monday.
-They then travel to Granada the following Saturday.
+Simeone's men have a 10-point advantage at the top of LaLiga and welcome Celta to the Wanda Metropolitano on Tuesday (AEDT).
+They then travel to Granada the following Sunday (AEDT).

 Hermoso and Carrasco are unlikely to return for the meeting with Celta, while Kieran Trippier will be absent due to suspension.